-Registration for this funding opportunity is required prior to submission.
-The deadline to register in GMS is 11:59 p.m. eastern time on May 20, 2011, and the deadline to apply for funding under this announcement is 11:59 p.m. eastern time on May 20, 2011.
-Please see the "How to Apply" section, page 14, for more details.
+Applicants must register in GMS prior to submitting an application for this funding opportunity.
+The deadline to register in GMS is 11:59 p.m. eastern time on 45 days after posting, and the deadline to apply for funding under this announcement is 11:59 p.m. eastern time on May 4, 2012.
+See the "How to Apply" section on page 14 for details.